 Eminent Domain and Government Takings

 Ethan Vessels has handled eminent domain actions in both Ohio and West Virginia.
-“Eminent domain” refers to the governmental taking of property—usually real estate.
-The government can, and often does, take private property for public use.
-The Fifth Amendment of the United States Constitution guarantees our right to receive fair compensation for our property.
+“Eminent domain” refers to the governmental taking of property – usually real estate.
+The government can, and often does, take private property for public use, yet the Fifth Amendment of the United States Constitution guarantees our right to receive fair compensation for our property.

 The first question: Does the government have a sufficient “public necessity” to take the property?
 If not, the government should not be taking the property.

 The second question: Will the government voluntarily pay the fair value?
 Will the government also pay the fair value for the damage to the property left behind?
-Often not.
+Often, the answer is no.

-Landowners have a right to have a jury determine the fair compensation.
-This requires a trial lawyer (not just a paper-handler) with experience in eminent domain actions.
+Landowners have the right for a jury determine the fair compensation, and this requires a trial lawyer with experience in eminent domain actions.

-The eminent domain process in Ohio is complicated.
-If you are threatened with a government taking of your land, you should consult an attorney as soon as possible.
+The eminent domain process in Ohio is complicated, but if you are threatened with a government taking of your land, you should consult an attorney as soon as possible.